Rawan-Khalifa/etcd-raft-kv/README.md

 # Raft Replicated Key Value Store: etcd-like implementation

-A production-quality implementation of the Raft consensus algorithm, featuring leader election, log replication, snapshots, dynamic membership, and lease-based reads.
+An implementation of the Raft consensus algorithm, featuring leader election, log replication, snapshots, dynamic membership, and lease-based reads.

 ## What This Project Delivers